 The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent the FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is a person employed by the school as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the school board; a person or company with whom the school has contacted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as disciplinary or grievance committee, or assisting another school official in performing his/her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility.
 Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.

 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school district to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA are: Family Policy Compliance Office, U.S. Dept. of Education, 400 Maryland Ave.
 SW, Washington, DC 20202-4605.

 The records of each student with an exceptionality (special education) are reviewed at the end of each school year.
 Information the district no longer deems necessary to provide appropriate programming is discarded.
 Parents may claim discarded records by contacting the director of student services, at 610-351-5555, prior to June 1 each school year.
-Copies are available at a cost of 10 cents per page.
+Copies are available at a cost of 25 cents per double sided page.